vivshaw/vivshaw.github.io/_posts/blog/2017-02-01-minipost-guava-collections.md

 }
 ```

+This is fine, but what if we could make it look much cleaner?
 Let's try it with Guava:

 ```java
 Multiset<String> frequencies = HashMultiset.create();